JeffersonLab/clara-docs/docs/tutorials/running.md

 ```

 Also, for data archiving and visualization,
-the CLARA data reporting orchestrator must be running:
+the Clara data reporting orchestrator must be running:

 ```
 $ $CLARA_HOME/bin/j_idr --help